Will the Pacers cover the spread vs. the 76ers? Promo Codes, Betting Trends, Records ATS

 Additional Pacers Insights & Trends

-- Indiana is 6-1 against the spread and 6-1 overall when it scores more than 107.4 points.
+- Indiana has put together a 6-2 ATS record and a 6-2 overall record in games it scores more than 109.4 points.

 Bet on this or any NBA matchup at BetMGM